sos-program/sos-program.github.io/docs/WSP Approach.md

 status metrics that were established globally through the IUCN ([Mace et al. 2008, IUCN 2022](./References.md)) and have been adopted in Canada by COSEWIC ([COSEWIC 2010](./References.md)).
 Standardized metrics enable the objective and transparent assessment of status, and the production of consistent status results.

 The [toolkit of WSP indicators, metrics, and benchmarks](./WSP Indicators and Benchmarks.md) was developed by [Holt (2009)](./References.md) and [Holt et al. (2009)](./References.md).
 To conduct WSP status assessment, a structured process was developed to ensure status assessments were objective, consistent, and comparable across CUs and years.
-These are referred to as WSP integrated status assessments.
+These are referred to as [WSP integrated status assessments](.\Integrated Status Assessments.md).

-In each of the completed WSP status assessment processes, specific metrics were selected from the toolkit depending on data availability, quantity, and quality.
-After metrics are calculated, an [integration process](./Integrated Status Assessments.md) is required to combine results across metrics into a single status for each CU.
+In each of the completed WSP integrated status assessment processes, specific metrics were selected from the toolkit depending on data availability, quantity, and quality.
+After metrics are calculated, the [WSP integrated status assessment process](./Integrated Status Assessments.md) is required to combine results across metrics, and additional information presented in standardized data summary packages, into a single status for each CU.

 WSP integrated status assessments have been conducted for Fraser Sockeye ([Grant et al. 2011, Grant & Pestal 2012, Grant et al. 2020](./References.md)), Interior Fraser Coho ([DFO 2015](./References.md)), and Southern BC Chinook ([DFO 2016](./References.md)).